DzKInShO2/yinwen/readme.md

-# YinWen(隐文): CLI Text Encryption and Decription Tool
+# YinWen(隐文): Basic CLI Text Encryption and Decription Tool

 This project aims to create a simple cipher cli (command line interface) tool that could cipher and decipher text.